15th-century Flanders, an introduction

 Jan van Eyck, The Virgin of Chancellor Rolin, oil on panel, c.
-1390-95, 66 x 62 cm (Louvre)
+1430–35, 66 x 62 cm (Musée du Louvre, Paris)

 Jan van Eyck, The Virgin of Chancellor Rolin, oil on panel, c.
-1430-35, 66 x 62 cm (Louvre)
+1430–35, 66 x 62 cm (Musée du Louvre, Paris)

 Material splendor

 Jan van Eyck’s Rolin Madonna presents a series of objects and surfaces: a fur-lined damask robe, ceramic tiles, a golden crown, stone columns, warm flesh, flowers, translucent glass, and a reflective body of water.
 Even the air above the distant river seems palpable.
 The painting is a careful study of how light reacts to the varying textures.
 But the scene is an imagined one.
-Before a kneeling man the Virgin presents on her lap the Christ child, and an angel holds a crown above her.
+Before a kneeling man, the Virgin presents on her lap the Christ child, and an angel holds a crown above her.
 No eye contact is made.
 It is as if we are seeing what the man has in his mind’s eye as he prays from the book in front of him.
-While the sumptuousness of the surroundings belie the otherworldliness of the Mother and Child, at the same time they seem to augment rather than diminish their divinity.
+While the sumptuousness of the surroundings belies the otherworldliness of the Mother and Child, at the same time, they seem to augment rather than diminish their divinity.
 For Nicolas Rolin, the man in this image, it seems that attention to the magnificence and splendor of valuable arts and materials can provide a vision of the sacred, rather than distract from it.

 Flemish art

 “Flemish art” is a difficult term: medieval Flanders does not have the same borders as it does today.
-It is used by art historians loosely to refer to artistic production in Flemish speaking towns—particularly Bruges, Ghent, Brussels and Tournai.
+It is used by art historians loosely to refer to artistic production in Flemish speaking towns—particularly Bruges, Ghent, Brussels, and Tournai.
 The term is also most often associated with painting.
-Painters like Jan van Eyck, Rogier van der Weyden, and Hugo van der Goes were as internationally famous in their time as they are now, finding patrons not only in the Low Countries (today Netherlands, Belgium and northern Germany), but in Italy also, where their oil-paint technique had a considerable influence.
+Painters like Jan van Eyck, Rogier van der Weyden, and Hugo van der Goes were as internationally famous in their time as they are now, finding patrons not only in the Low Countries (today Netherlands, Belgium, and northern Germany), but in Italy also, where their oil-paint technique had a considerable influence.

-Gérard Loyet, Reliquary of Charles the Bold (with St. George), 1467-71, gold, vermeil and enamel, 53 x 17.5 x 32 cm (Cathedral of Liège)
+Gérard Loyet, Reliquary of Charles the Bold (with Saint George), 1467–71, gold, vermeil and enamel, 53 x 17.5 x 32 cm (Cathedral of Liège; photo: Jean-Pol GRANDMONT, CC BY 4.0)

-However, just as van Eyck was attentive to the range of crafted objects in the Rolin Madonna, we too should be observant of the many arts practiced in fifteenth-century Flanders.
+However, just as van Eyck was attentive to the range of crafted objects in the Rolin Madonna, we too should be observant of the many arts practiced in 15th-century Flanders.
 There were workshops across the major towns of Flanders for goldsmiths, ceramicists, cabinet-makers, manuscript illuminators, tapestry weavers, and sculptors in wood and stone.

 More than paintings

-The most expensive artworks were tapestries and goldwork and nobles would commission these as gifts for their allies and relatives.
+The most expensive artworks were tapestries and goldwork, and nobles would commission these as gifts for their allies and relatives.
 The prominence painting is given today is partly because our culture values painting as a “fine art” alongside sculpture and architecture, and thus one distinct from the “decorative” or “applied” arts of other media.
-It is important to understand that these distinctions did not exist in the fifteenth-century Low Countries.
+It is important to understand that these distinctions did not exist in the 15th-century Low Countries.
 Therefore, when visiting collections in search of Netherlandish art, also take time to seek out the rare surviving goldwork, tapestries, and sculpture.
-Singular pieces include the Liège statuette (a reliquary with images of Charles the Bold and St George in the Cathedral of Liège), the Burgundian tapestries at Bern Historical Museum, and the tombs of Mary of Burgundy and Charles the Bold in the Church of our Lady in Bruges.
+Singular pieces include the Liège statuette (a reliquary with images of Charles the Bold and Saint George in the Cathedral of Liège), the Burgundian tapestries at Bern Historical Museum, and the tombs of Mary of Burgundy and Charles the Bold in the Church of our Lady in Bruges.

 A major trading center

-Detail showing a street in Ghent, Jan van Eyck, the Ghent Altarpiece (closed middlesection) after renovation 1432 (Saint Bavo's cathedral, Ghent)
+A street in Ghent (detail), Jan van Eyck, from the Annunciation scene in the Ghent Altarpiece (closed) after restoration, 1432 (Saint Bavo's Cathedral, Ghent)

 Part of the Burgundian court